JonathanHarper/snake-maths/README.md

 Iteration of the popular game Snake, with a Mathematical educational twist; designed as a teaching aid for children in primary education.

-Developed for A-Level Computer Science, achieved 100% overall grade.
+Developed for A-Level Computer Science (2014/15), achieved 100% overall grade.

 Snake.jar is an executable which can be run, 3 .dat files are made upon first execution.